uncapearso2/comp423-course-notes/docs/tutorials/rust-setup.md

 6.3: Put it all in one command with `cargo run`
 !!! note
     The cargo run command compiles the program and then runs it in just one step!

+Written in part with assistance from the COMP423 Starting a Static Website Project with MkDocs webpage.